-When Connors may have taken a brief break is also contradicted by the two women's evidence.
+When Connors may have taken a brief break is also contradicted by evidence from the two.

-Swipe card records show Connors re-entered the burns unit at 8.42pm, but Sokhi said the time was later in the night.
+Swipe card records show Connors re-entered the burns unit at 8.42pm, but the nurse said the time was later in the night.

-However, when Sokhi entered Bills' room she said she found Connors "oblivious" to the fact that three of the machines were beeping.
+However, when the nurse entered Bills' room she said she found Connors "oblivious" to the fact that three of the machines were beeping.